 You don't have to like stress.
 One way to answer this question is to describe the steps you take when the stress is on.
 Share examples to illustrate how you handled a specific stressful time, whether at a job you had in college or during a time when the academics were crushing.

 - When I am under pressure, I stop and figure out my priorities.
-I make a list ranking what is most important, and then I go through that list step by step, getting each task done.
+I make a list to rank what is most important, and then I work through that list step by step, getting each task done.

 - When I've been in stressful situations, I try to figure out what is causing the stress.
 It's not always time-driven deadlines.
 Sometimes it's other people disagreeing on how to move forward.
-I figure out what the problems or disagreements are and work diffuse them so we can all be productive.
+I figure out what the problems or disagreements are and work to get past them so we can all be productive.